-HORT 472V HTLS Internship Assessment: Students are required to prepare a professional oral seminar based on their internship experience.
-The expected duration is about 12 minutes and 3 minutes for questions.
-Three faculty members were randomly asked to evaluate and score each undergraduate presentation using a grading rubric developed to match the assessment plan criteria.
-The overall average score is reported in Table 1.
+HORT 4720V HTLS Internship Assessment: Students are required to prepare a professional oral seminar based on their internship experience.
+The expected duration is 12 minutes of presentation and 3 minutes for questions.
+Students followed a rubric developed to match the department assessment plan criteria for oral communication skills and critical thinking skills (see Appendix 1).
+Students were rated by their class cohort.
+The course instructors also evaluated the students using the same rubric (See Table 1).